Tim-jn/store-front-backend/README.md

 * ### Step 3 :

-Create .env file, containing all the required parameters to create connection to postgresql database If the ENV variable is equal to test, the storefront_test database will be used instead of the storefront database.
+Create .env file, containing all the required parameters to create connection to postgresql database.
+If the ENV variable is equal to test, the storefront_test database will be used instead of the storefront database.
 The file should look like this :

 ```POSTGRES_HOST = localhost